 Foreign financial institutions that have a presence in China are required to follow the same AML obligations as their domestic counterparts in the fight against money laundering crimes.
 Foreign banks are required to report large and suspicious transactions, and maintain records on clients and transactions.

 The Yuan Renminbi (often abbreviated as RMB or CNY) is the currency of the People’s Republic of China (PRC), whose principle unit is the Yuan.
 The majority of Chinese paper currency features the image of Mao Zedong, former leader of the Communist Party of China.
 There are currently five series of CNY in circulation.
 The fifth series is the most current.

 Other Key Statistics of China

 Time Zone: Despite China being a vast country geographically spanning several time zones, the entire country uses a single Standard Time (GMT+8).

-Labor Force: Approximately 43% work in agriculture, while the remaining portion of the population is divided between industry (25%) and services (32%).
-The unemployment rate (in urban areas) is 4%, but there is substantial unemployment and underemployment in rural areas.
+Labor Force: Approximately 33.6% work in agriculture, 30.3% in industry, and 36.1% in services (2012 est.).
+The unemployment rate (in urban areas) is 4.1%, but there is substantial unemployment and underemployment in rural areas.